-- Dev leads are usually excellent programers with high passion and inclination towards typical programer mindset.
+- Dev leads are usually excellent programmers with high passion and inclination towards the typical programmer mindset.
 And this is very natural.

-- But despite of this all, teams still need testers and they must be hired and evaluated.
+- But despite this, teams still need testers and they must be hired and evaluated.
 What happens in such situations?
 Testers get evaluated based on the scale and criteria, that hiring managers (programmers at heart) are most comfortable with.
 Yes, read that as automation and programming skills.
 This is quite natural, mostly happens unconsciously and I won’t blame it on them entirely.

-Of course automation skills and other technical skills are helpful, rather important I would say.
-But that has become a norm now and what we really need at this point of time are tools to see beyond this norm.
-If we want excellent testers in team who can really add value to software quality, it’s high time that hiring managers come out of their obsession of hiring testers based on the norms that they can most comfortably evaluate.
-Please, it is not about what we are most comfortable with but what Agile team really needs from a tester to ship a quality software.
+Of course, automation skills and other technical skills are helpful, rather important I would say.
+But that has become a norm now and what we really need at this point in time are tools to see beyond this norm.
+If we want excellent testers in the team who can really add value to software quality, it’s high time that hiring managers come out of their obsession with hiring testers based on the norms that they can most comfortably evaluate.
+Please, it is not about what we are most comfortable with but what the Agile team really needs from a tester to ship quality software.

-Heavy emphasis on technical skills for testers is not my big concern, but lack of awareness around other things that testers must get evaluated against, concerns me the most.
-Purpose of this article is to highlight some of those areas (beyond typical technical skills) that I think managers/leads may want to consider while hiring new tester or evaluating those in their teams.
+Heavy emphasis on technical skills for testers is not my big concern, but lack of awareness around other things that testers must get evaluated against concerns me the most.
+The purpose of this article is to highlight some of those areas (beyond typical technical skills) that I think managers/leads may want to consider while hiring new testers or evaluating those in their teams.

-Why do we need testers at first place?
+Why do we need testers in the first place?

-The purpose of having testers in team is way beyond finding bugs, writing tests or automated scripts for that matter.
-If utilised to their full potential, testers in team can very well serve as a mode to protect your system from running into collapse or explosion mode (please read more about that in “How Software is Built” by Jerry Weinberg).
+The purpose of having testers in the team is way beyond finding bugs, writing tests, or automated scripts for that matter.
+If utilized to their full potential, testers in the team can very well serve as a mode to protect your system from running into collapse or explosion mode (please read more about that in “How Software is Built” by Jerry Weinberg).
 How?
 It’s simple.
-By providing system related feedback to the controller which is typically team lead or test manager in typical team set-up.
-The better you utilise tester for their abilities the better feedback you get from them which in turn can help you command better control over your system and protect it from collapse/explosion.
-You need tester in team to provide you with information that you as a stakeholder can use for making better decisions.
+By providing system-related feedback to the controller which is typically the team lead or test manager in a typical team set-up.
+The better you utilize testers for their abilities the better feedback you get from them which in turn can help you command better control over your system and protect it from collapse/explosion.
+You need a tester in the team to provide you with information that you as a stakeholder can use for making better decisions.

-And when I say feedback, it can be anything from information about bugs, risks highlighting, asking context revealing questions, questioning user stories or decisions made, finding out historical data, highlighting third-party dependancies, sharing news about decisions made by cross functional teams, collaborating with other disciplines to create valuable assets, their observation around team dynamics, their predictions about possible failures and so on.
-And if you are lucky, they can also tell you some great things about quality of your product.
+And when I say feedback, it can be anything from information about bugs, risks highlighting, asking context revealing questions, questioning user stories or decisions made, finding out historical data, highlighting third-party dependencies, sharing news about decisions made by cross-functional teams, collaborating with other disciplines to create valuable assets, their observation around team dynamics, their predictions about possible failures and so on.
+And if you are lucky, they can also tell you some great things about the quality of your product.

-The point is, tester in your team can add far more value beyond finding bugs, if you allow them to contribute beyond their typical role.
+The point is, testers in your team can add far more value beyond finding bugs if you allow them to contribute beyond their typical role.
 If not, you can always empower them to do so.
-Here are couple of things that in my experience testers can contribute to and against which you could evaluate them (for hiring or performance reviews etc):
+Here are a couple of things that in my experience testers can contribute to and against which you could evaluate them (for hiring or performance reviews etc):

-1. Primary analyser of production logs and alerts
+1. Primary analyzer of production logs and alerts

-Production deployments are typically done by programmers who then closely follow the logs to see if there are any obvious issues created by latest build.
+Production deployments are typically done by programmers who then closely follow the logs to see if there are any obvious issues created by the latest build.
 Consider handing over this responsibility to testers.
-It is likely to serve multiple purpose:
+It is likely to serve multiple purposes:

-- Participating in deployment process can help tester understand underlying infrastructure and can offer better technical overview of how those dependancies can affect end to end testing and delivery of your product.
-This understanding can also help them better analyse the logs and use those for technical investigation of observations made.
+- Participating in the deployment process can help the tester understand the underlying infrastructure and can offer a better technical overview of how those dependencies can affect end-to-end testing and delivery of your product.
+This understanding can also help them better analyze the logs and use those for technical investigation of observations made.

-- Over the period of time when enough insights are acquired, using their sharp observation skills, familiarity with known issues and ability to quickly analyse the gaps, testers can help identify root cause of problems, functional and business impact as they read the logs and draw inferences from those.
+- Over the period of time when enough insights are acquired, using their sharp observation skills, familiarity with known issues, and ability to quickly analyze the gaps, testers can help identify the root cause of problems, functional and business impact as they read the logs and draw inferences from those.

-- Using the failures and errors via production logs, testers can derive more tests for future and also identify risk areas that were hidden until given point of time.
+- Using the failures and errors via production logs, testers can derive more tests for the future and also identify risk areas that were hidden until a given point in time.